-She recorded it in 2007 for her CD Lizard in the Spring where she noted:
+She also recorded it in 2007 for her CD Lizard in the Spring where she noted:

 I learned this old favourite in a ballad workshop led by Sheila Kay Adams, who heard it from her neighbors in Madison County, North Carolina.
 I sang a Kentucky version on my previous CD.

 Sara Grey sang Pretty Saro in 2005 on her Fellside album A Long Way from Home.
-She also sang it live at the Fife Traditional Singing Festival, Collessie, Fife in May 2008, which was included in the following year on the festival anthology Grand to Be a Working Man (Old Songs & Bothy Ballads Volume 5).
-She commented in her album's liner notes:
+She also sang it live at the Fife Traditional Singing Festival, Collessie, Fife in May 2008, which recording was included in the following year on the festival anthology Grand to Be a Working Man (Old Songs & Bothy Ballads Volume 5).
+She noted:

 The Frank C Brown Collection of North Carolina Folklore suggests that that the odd line “banks of said brow” might be a corruption of the line of the another version which has “the mountain's sad brow”